cadeyrn/keep-or-delete-bookmarks/README.md

 #### mandatory permissions

+Keep or Delete Bookmarks does not work without the following permissions:

 ##### access browser tabs

 The permission to access the browser tabs is needed so that Keep or Delete Bookmarks can jump to the already opened